kelbert2/JavaNuggets/JavaScript.md

 ```

 Document events:
-* DOMContentLoaded – when the HTML is loaded and processed, DOM is fully built.
+* `DOMContentLoaded` – when the HTML is loaded and processed, DOM is fully built.
 Cannot set with a property - can only set with addEventListener("DOMContentLoaded", function(event)).

 CSS events:
-* transitionend – when a CSS-animation finishes.
+* `transitionend` – when a CSS-animation finishes.
 Cannot set with a property - can only set with addEventListener("transitionend", function(event)).

 Handlers assigned to elements also run if any nested tags experience that event because events bubble.
 When an event happens on an element, it first runs the handlers on it, then on its parent, then all the way up on other ancestors.

 Event properties:
-* type - Such as "click".
+* `type` - Such as "click".
-* target - element that initiated the event, doesn't change through the bubbling process
+* `target` - element that initiated the event, doesn't change through the bubbling process.
-* currentTarget - Element that handled the event.
+* `currentTarget` - Element that handled the event.
 Same as "this" unless this is bound to something else or the handler is an arrow function.
 May change with bubbling.
-* stopPropagation() - stops bubbling up for this event.
+* `stopPropagation()` - stops bubbling up for this event.
 Generally, you don't want to stopPropagation.
-* stopImmediatePropagation() - no handler executes on the current element.
+* `stopImmediatePropagation()` - no handler executes on the current element.
-* clientX/ clientY - Window-relative coordinates of the cursor for mouse events.
+* `clientX` / `clientY` - Window-relative coordinates of the cursor for mouse events.

 Some events, like focus events, don't bubble up.